-(2) Notice of Motions.
+(2) Waiver of automatic termination.
+Notice of Motions.
 The moving party shall schedule the motion for hearing not less than 21 or more than 30 days after the date such motion is filed.
 If the moving party schedules a hearing for or agrees to continue a hearing to a date more than 30 days after the date the motion was filed, the party shall be deemed to have waived the automatic termination provisions of 11 U.S.C. § 362(e)(1).

+(3) Notice of Motions.
 In addition to those parties listed in Fed.
 R. Bankr.
-P. 4001, notice shall be given to the debtor, attorney for the debtor andtrustee.
+P. 4001, notice shall be given to the debtor, attorney for the debtor-andtrustee., and trustee.
 In addition, any motion for relief from the codebtor stay pursuant to 11 U.S.C. § 1201 or 11 U.S.C. § 1301 shall be served upon the codebtors.

-(3) Procedure for Motions Timely Controverted.
-If the motion is timely and properly controverted, the originally scheduled hearing will be a final hearing with argument on the documents filed, unless an evidentiary hearing is required.
-In that event, the initial hearing may be a preliminary hearing at which the court may set a date for final hearing and enter such other orders as may be appropriate.
+(4) --Procedure for Motions Timely Controverted. -If the motion is timely and properly controverted, the originally scheduled hearing will be a final hearing with argument on the documents filed, unless an evidentiary hearing is required.- In that event, the initial hearing may be a preliminary hearing at which the court may set a date for final hearing and enter such other orders as may be appropriate.